rstoltzm-profile/portfolio/README.md

 ## Portfolio Intent
 <p>
 This portfolio is more for my personal development and documentation.
-These projects are more focused on getting started and exploration.
+These projects are more focused on exploration and architecture.
 </p>

 ## Projects